mmistakes/minimal-mistakes/_docs/15-stylesheets.md

 **Note:** If you upgraded from a previous version of the theme be sure you copied over [`package.json`]({{ site.gh_repo }}/master/package.json) prior to running `npm install`.
 {: .notice--warning}

-If all goes well running `npm build:css` should process the SCSS files into `main.css`, which should then pipe through Autoprefixer.
+If all goes well, running `npm build:css` will process all SCSS files into `main.css`, which should then pipe through Autoprefixer.

 ```
 Rendering Complete, saving .css file...